|Enforcement official||Radiation Safety Officer|

 Summary of contents/major changes

 This policy provides a clear definition of the titles and organizations with authorities and responsibilities to ensure compliance with the rules and regulations.
 The legal and local consequences of non-compliance are provided as well the sanctions that could be administered to individuals failing to comply with the rules, regulations, procedures, guidelines, and standard practices.
 It further provides a list of sub-programs and procedures which shall be maintained to ensure the policy meets its intent.
-August 15, 2017, version is being moved into required policy template.
-No substantive changes.
+No significant changes were made from May 1, 2018, except to move to the template.

 Purpose of Policy